PRICAI25/CLIP-LMFA/README.md

 ```

 ### Download evaluation datasets
-dataset can be downloaded from  https://pan.baidu.com/s/1teAtRxEqCCCxrwvb81Zenw?pwd=vtic Extraction code: vtic
+dataset can be downloaded from  https://pan.baidu.com/s/1teAtRxEqCCCxrwvb81Zenw?pwd=vtic

 ## Running CLIP-LMFA
 The algorithm does not require any funetuning nor auxiliary training datasets.
 `scripts/run_fade.py` allows running evaluation on various datasets and:
 1) compute text and visual features, the type of features, CLIP or GEM, is specified through command line arguments.
-2) build a memory bank for few-shot anomaly detection if the non-zero number of shots is chosen.

 To evaluate on a custom dataset please use `datasets.BaseDataset` as a base class.
 For the full set of command line arguments please refer to the click descriptions in `scripts/run_fade.py`.